 Kiluron frowned, wishing that thinking didn’t make his head hurt so much.
 “I’m not so sure.
 I’m pretty convinced this is some kind of bolt hole, and that means that it was probably built with the assumption that there might be people chasing you when you went down this passage.
 The jogs are testament to that.
 So if I were building this tunnel, I would make the apparently “right” way lead to some kind of trap, and continue along the apparently “wrong” way.
 So I think we should take the right fork.”

 “I – alright,” Doil agreed.
 “But let’s go cautiously.
 Assuming I can’t convince you to turn around now?”

-“No chance,” Kiluron retorted, and set off down the right-hand fork.
-Only a few paces on, they came upon a crumbling wall of stone that appeared to fallen haphazardly across the tunnel.
+“No chance,” Kiluron retorted with more bravado than confidence, and set off down the right-hand fork.
+Only a few paces on, they came upon a crumbling wall of stone that was fallen haphazardly across the tunnel.